Complete Asana Gantt Chart Guide – How To’s and Alternatives

 Screenshot of a post in the Asana forums from a user asking for the ability to visualize subtasks of subtasks on Gantt charts in Asana

-Using Visor, you can create Gantt charts by completely nesting tasks, subtasks, and subtasks of subtasks.
+Another alternative to overcoming this Asana Gantt limitation is to use Visor.
+You can create Gantt charts by completely nesting tasks, subtasks, and subtasks of subtasks.
 You can quickly expand and collapse these to show the level of detail you need at any time.

 You can also use the Gantt chart settings to adjust which task levels are included on your Gantt chart, allowing you to create high-level or detailed views for different stakeholders.